eclipse-kuksa/kuksa.apps/kuksa-traccar-client/Readme.md

 Start it, and let is stream to the ip of the computer you run GPSD on port 3333.

 _Caveat_: It will only work if your phone has a _real_ GPS fix.
 (Just becasue Google maps shows some location guestimated form WiFi/cell towers is not enough)

+## Test deplyoment
+The start.sh script is suitable to be used for kuksa-hawkbit prototype in kuksa.invehicle